 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tips: Incidence of abdominal (AM) and retroperitoneal metastases (RM) in patients with primary extremity soft tissue sarcoma has been reported to be as high as 12.1%, depending on the histological subtypes and screening methods used.
+Core tip: Incidence of abdominal (AM) and retroperitoneal metastases (RM) in patients with primary extremity soft tissue sarcoma has been reported to be as high as 12.1%, depending on the histological subtypes and screening methods used.
 Patients undergoing metastasectomy seem to have a clear survival benefit.
 Consequently, regular abdominal check-ups with abdominal computed tomography-scans, ultrasonography or even whole-body-magnetic resonance imaging are preferable in order to detect AM/RM at an early, potentially resectable stage.

 Smolle MA, Leithner A, Bernhardt GA.
-Abdominal metastases of primary extremity soft tissue sarcoma: A systematic review.
+Abdominal metastases of primary extremity soft tissue sarcoma: a systematic review.
 World J Clin Oncol 2019; In press

 INTRODUCTION

-Extremity soft tissue sarcomas (eSTS) have an estimated incidence of 4-5 per 100000 persons per year in Europe, with liposarcoma and leiomyosarcoma being the most common histological subtypes[1,2].
+Extremity soft tissue sarcomas (eSTS) have an estimated incidence of 4-5 per 100,000 persons per year in Europe, with liposarcoma and leiomyosarcoma being the most common histological subtypes[1,2].
 About one third of patients with primary localized eSTS will develop metastatic disease during follow-up, most frequently in the lungs[3].
-Surveillance for eSTS patients who have undergone curative surgery follows a heuristic approach, with regular check-ups in 3-4-mo intervals for the first three years, biannually up to the end of the fifth year and annually thereafter[4].
-Whilst computed tomography (CT)-scans or X-rays of the thorax as well as magnetic resonance imaging (MRI)-scans of the primary tumour sites are well established, abdominal surveillance with ultrasonography or abdominal CT-scans is performed inconsistently[4].
-It is well established that eSTS can metastasize to virtually any body region, including brain, bone, abdomen and retroperitoneum.
+Surveillance for eSTS patients who have undergone curative surgery follows a heuristic approach, with regular check-ups in 3-4-mo intervals for the first 3 years, biannually up to the end of the 5th year and annually thereafter[4].
+Whilst computed tomography (CT)-scans or X-rays of the thorax as well as magnetic resonance imaging (MRI)-scans of the primary tumour sites are well-established, abdominal surveillance with ultrasonography or abdominal CT scans is performed inconsistently[4].
+It is well-established that eSTS can metastasize to virtually any body region, including brain, bone, abdomen and retroperitoneum.
 The occurrence of these metastases, however, is considered a rare event.
-As a result, diagnostic workup via e.g., brain MRI or abdominal CT-scans are often only performed if patients are symptomatic.
+As a result, diagnostic workup via e.g., brain MRI or abdominal CT scans are often only performed if patients are symptomatic.

 Thus, the main objective of this systematic literature review is to summarize the evidence concerning incidence, diagnosis, treatment and outcome of abdominal metastases (AM) and retroperitoneal metastases (RM) in patients with primary eSTS.